mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-webhooks-outgoing.md

 You can follow these general guidelines to set up a Mattermost outgoing webhook for your application.

 1. First, go to **Main Menu > Integrations > Outgoing Webhook**.
 If you don't have the **Integrations** option in your Main Menu, outgoing webhooks may not be enabled on your Mattermost server or may be disabled for non-admins.
 Enable them from **System Console > Integrations > Integration Management** or ask your System Admin to do so.
-2. Click **Add Outgoing Webhook** and add name and description for the webhook.
+2. Select **Add Outgoing Webhook** and add name and description for the webhook.
 The description can be up to 500 characters.
 3. Choose the content type by which the request will be sent.
  - If `application/x-www-form-urlencoded` is chosen, the server will encode the parameters in a URL format in the request body.
  - If `application/json` is chosen, the server will format the request body as JSON.